rarible/protocol/docs/getting-started/managing-sdk.md

 );
 ```

-After adding all of the desired wallets you have to chain them to the connector, with Metamask being first, in create method.
+After adding all the desired wallets, you have to chain them to the connector, with Metamask being first, in create method.
 It should look like that:

 ```typescript
 // Adding all wallets which you've earlier initalised